Percona-Lab/percona-docstreamer/faq.md

    This drops target databases and clears checkpoints.

 2. **Manual Cleanup**
-   Drop the `docMongoStream` database in the target.
+   Drop the `docStreamer` database in the target.
    The next run will be treated as a new migration.

 ---